-I will admit up front that through a series of events over the years I have an emotional tie to Paley’s Place.
-On my first evening in 1996, we had barely sat down when the gentleman at the next table caught my eye.
+I will admit upfront that through a series of events over the years I have an emotional tie to Paley’s Place.
+On my first meal in 1996, we had barely sat down when the gentleman at the next table caught my eye.
 “You simply must try our wine,” he said proffering the bottle.
 “It is our 40th anniversary tonight and we have saved this for years.”
 He reached over and poured us each a glass of the best Oregon Pinot I had ever tasted, setting the tone for our meal to come.

 We started reading the menu only to be stopped by a couple on our left.
 “The sweetbreads are wonderful!
 You really should get them… wait… pass us your bread plate.”
 One of them cut off a small portion and passed it back.
 Indeed they were very good, crispy and nutty on the outside, warm and buttery on the inside.
 We spent the entire evening sharing wine between the three tables, passing plates back and forth, and getting to know each other.

 The safest bet is to reserve in advance.
 Though you can wander in on off nights and get lucky, on busy nights even the bistro tables may be booked.
-If you do happen to end up in the bar area, the hamburger which is not served in the main restaurant, is legendary.
+If you do happen to end up in the bar area, the hamburger which is not served in the main restaurant is legendary.

 Over the years I’ve had people tell me they have had aloof or indifferent service here, but this has never been the case for me.
 However, I think one has to relax and take their time.
 One of my complaints with many restaurants is that the food comes out of the kitchen too quickly.
 Order a cocktail, and before half of it is done, your appetizers and wine arrive and you end up rushing and drinking a martini with soup.
 This is not the case at Paley’s.
 The pacing is relaxed, giving plenty of time to converse and enjoy the various courses.
 The dishes arrive in due time, hot and fresh, without drying out under a heat lamp.
 Don’t plan to go here and be out the door and on your way to a show in 60 minutes – it’s not that type of restaurant.

 Paley’s also has a reputation for being an expensive restaurant.
 Like anywhere else, a good part of this depends on what you order, but if you resist the urge to get carried away, it’s not difficult to have a really nice meal for under $50.
-I’m thinking a salad, a half-portion of an entree (many are available in two sizes) and a glass of wine.
+I’m thinking of a salad, a half-portion of an entree (many are available in two sizes), and a glass of wine.
 Even better, go with a friend, add another glass of wine and an appetizer and get out the door for around $65.
-You’ll get the service, ambiance and the great food – and you’ll be pleasantly full.
+You’ll get the service, ambiance, and the great food – and you’ll be pleasantly full.

 The staff has an encyclopedic knowledge of the food, and for good reason.
 Years ago, not realizing they didn’t open until 5:30, I arrived early to meet a friend for dinner.
 Kimberly saw me sitting on the porch, and insisted I come in and have a drink.
 I sat at the bar and watched the staff meeting out of the corner of my eye.
-She and Vitaly went over every new dish, tasted them, discussed the ingredients and what wines would go best with each course.
+She and Vitaly went over every new dish, tasted them, discussed the ingredients, and what wines would go best with each course.
 Then they tasted the new additions to the wine menu.
 Many restaurants don’t take the time to do this and it shows.

-Meals begin with an amuse bouche, most recently a fine gazpacho of cucumbers, sherry vinegar, garlic and olive oil .
+Meals begin with an amuse-bouche, most recently a fine gazpacho of cucumbers, sherry vinegar, garlic, and olive oil.
 The overall effect was the puckering of the jowls and salivating for more – a wake-up indeed.

 The charcuterie plate should not be missed; Paley’s is the best in Portland.
-One of my favorite things about the selection is you can order each item individually in a “build-your-own” style, or chose between a taste of three, five, or all of the selections.
+One of my favorite things about the selection is you can order each item individually in a “build-your-own” style or chose between a taste of three, five, or all of the selections.
 The word “taste” made it seem expensive until we received the plate.
-The portions are large, easily enough to share between three people, the presentation is terrific, and flavors are a tribute to mother earth.
+The portions are large, easily enough to share between two people, the presentation is terrific, and flavors are a tribute to mother earth.

 The braised lamb terrine is rich and flavorful, a mosaic of textures.
-The same goes for a terrine combining pork tenderloin, chicken liver and porcini.
+The same goes for a terrine combining pork tenderloin, chicken liver, and porcini.
 Salmon pastrami is paper-thin, dressed with crème fraîche and wonderful fresh dill on grilled, slightly blackened rye.
-The crispy edges of the bread gives it a nice texture, though on one evening it was a little blacker than I thought it should be.
-Prosciutto cotto draped across the plate could remind some of bacon.
+The crispy edges of the bread give it a nice texture, though on one evening it was a little blacker than I thought it should be.
+Prosciutto Cotto draped across the plate could remind some of bacon.
 It’s mild in flavor, smooth and almost creamy, with a dusting of finely chopped hazelnuts giving a wonderful balance to the fat.
-The chorizo from Chop Butchery is smoky and lightly spiced, yet with a slight floral finish.
-Pickled vegetables off to one side are interesting and unusual for Portland – beside the norm are green strawberries and rhubarb that taste slightly like anise, but that may have been from commingling with a terrific cardamom-pickled carrot placed next to them.
+The chorizo from Chop Butchery is smoky and lightly spiced, yet with a slightly floral finish.
+Pickled vegetables off to one side are interesting and unusual for Portland – besides the norm are green strawberries and rhubarb that taste slightly like anise, but that may have been from commingling with a terrific cardamom-pickled carrot placed next to them.
 A dark wintry pool of mustard is sweet and savory at the same time, adding color for contrast.

 It’s hard for me to skip the American Kobe steak tartare.
 It always reminds me of lazy Sunday afternoons with my father when I’d sit on the kitchen stool and watch while he prepared it, cutting the meat by hand.
-Paley’s version is similar: a coarse chop with a slight smoky meaty flavor, served with the traditional accompaniments of toast points, capers, onions and a vivid raw egg.
+Paley’s version is similar: a coarse chop with a slight smoky meaty flavor served with the traditional accompaniments of toast points, capers, onions, and a vivid raw egg.
 The texture of the toast is a perfect foil to the other ingredients.
 If you’ve never had this dish before, it’s marvelous; I’ve gotten a lot of friends to try it and no one has regretted the experience.
 Just mix the ingredients together and dig in.